WebCloud/webcloud.github.io/source/_posts/2014-05-07-memoizing-with-javascript-and-closure-experiment.markdown

 ---
 layout: post
-title: "Memoizing with Javascript - experiment"
+title: "Memoizing with Javascript and closure - experiment"
 date: 2014-05-07 19:59:07 +0200
 comments: true
 categories: [Javascript, basics]
 ---

-# It's good to know the basics
+## It's good to know the basics
 On this quick blog post we will see a glimpse of the power of the Javascript's functional scope and the usage of closures applied to _memoization_.
 With the usage of closures you can have a well structured, modular and reusable code with it's use.

 <!--more-->